 How is hospice different from other types of health care?

-- Hospice offers help and support to you and your family on a 24 hour/day, 7 day/week basis.
+• Hospice offers help and support to you and your family 24 hours a day 7 days a week